njpsmith/E-Commerce-Admin-Dashboard/README.md

 - "Edit" / "Delete" actions disabled or removed
 - Fields hidden or disabled for certain roles

+#### Persistent auth state

+1. Store JWT in memory (best security)
+2. Restore user on page refresh
+3. Handle logout cleanly
+4. Attach JWT to future API requests

+We don't store the token in localStorage — that exposes you to XSS theft.
+Instead, we use in-memory tokens which disappear on tab close, making them safer.

+Storing the user in localStorage improves UI/UX, however.
+We can show the correct nav, avatar, name, etc., but the user doesn't have access to back-end data unless they have a token.

+**Flow:**

+1. User logs in -> Token + user set
+2. User visits /customers → works
+3. User closes tab
+4. User reopens /customers
+5. UI loads user from localStorage -> appears logged in
+6. API call goes out -> NO TOKEN
+7. Backend returns 401 Unauthorized
+8. App redirects to /login
+9. User logs in again -> new token created

 ### Products

 - Products list with pagination, sorting, filtering